Francesco I de' Medici: Marriage to Bianca Cappello

+Statesmanship

 Like his father, Francesco was often despotic, but while Cosimo had known how to maintain Florentine independence, Francesco acted more like a vassal of the Habsburgs of Austria and Spain.
 He continued the heavy taxation of his subjects to pay large sums to the emperor.

 Francesco had an avid interest in manufacturing and sciences.
 He founded porcelain and stoneware manufacture, but these did not thrive until after his death.
 He continued his father's patronage of the arts, supporting artists and building the Medici Theater as well as founding the Accademia della Crusca.
 Francesco was also passionately interested in chemistry and alchemy and spent many hours in his private laboratory and curio collection, the Studiolo in the Palazzo Vecchio, which held his collections of natural items and stones and allowed him to dabble in chemistry and alchemical schemes.

+Death

 Francesco and Bianca died on 19 and 20 October, both at the Medici Villa in Poggio a Caiano.
 Although the original death certificates mention malaria, it has been widely speculated that the couple was poisoned, possibly by Francesco's brother Ferdinando.
 While some early forensic research supported the latter theory, forensic evidence from a study in 2010 found the parasite Plasmodium falciparum, which causes malaria, in the skeletal remains of Francesco I, which strongly bolstered the infection theory and the credibility of the official documents.
+A newer study, in 2026, found the DNA of Plasmodium falciparum, and also the DNA of Plasmodium malariae in the bone remains of Francesco, confirming malaria as his cause of death.
 Francesco was succeeded by his younger brother Ferdinando.

 In 1857, all members of the Medici family were exhumed and reburied in the place where they still lie today, the Basilica of San Lorenzo in Florence.
 The painter Giuseppe Moricci attended the ceremony and depicted Francesco with a facial droop, a right claw hand appearance, the right shoulder internally rotated, the right calf muscle wasted and a right clubfoot confirmed by orthopaedic footwear within the coffin.
 These are the signs of a right-sided stroke possibly within the internal capsule.
 The presence of the orthopaedic footwear suggests that this stroke happened significantly before his death.
 During life, in his official portraits, the grand duke was always depicted as being in perfect physical condition.
 The cause of his stroke is not known, but malaria is known to cause this condition.

 There is a famous portrait of Francesco as a child by Bronzino that hangs in the Uffizi Gallery in Florence.
 Francesco's marriage to Bianca and the couple's death was exploited by Thomas Middleton for his tragedy Women Beware Women, published in 1658.